Reed-Daniel/20_Group_4_Final_Project/README.md

 - The relationship between NBA player statistics and "peak" performance

 ## Reason for Selecting Topic
-- We would like to build a model that when fed a number of different statistics can predict when a player's decline begins
+- We would like to build a model that when fed a number of different statistics can predict the number of games a player will play

 ## Source Data
 - Our source data will be taken from Kaggle and includes NBA Players Stats since 1950 in the form of csv files